Who Can Apply to the On To the Future Program

-- Be a diverse undergraduate or graduate student from a two or four year college that is currently studying at a U.S. or Canadian institution OR be a recent college graduate that currently resides in the U.S or Canada.
+- Be an undergraduate or graduate student from a two or four year college that is currently studying at an accredited North American institution OR be a recent college graduate that currently resides in North America.
 Please note multiple applications from one university will be ranked and selections made based on the strongest applicants.

-- GSA defines diverse as a student that comes from a low income, minority background including students who are the first generation in their families to attend college, ethnic minorities, women, veterans, and students with disabilities.
+- GSA defines diverse as a group of students that may be from one or more of the following groups: low-income, ethnic minority, first generation (i.e. the first in their families to attend college), non-traditional, women, veterans, LGBTQ, and/or students with disabilities.

 - Has not attended a GSA Annual Meeting (attendance to a GSA Section Meeting will not disqualify you)

-- Be eligible to travel to the Annual Meeting location in Denver, CO.
+- Be eligible to travel to the Annual Meeting location in Indianapolis, Indiana.

 If you do not meet all of the criteria mentioned above, you are not eligible to apply.

 All applications will be processed online.
 To view the application in its entirety, see the sample OTF Application.

 To begin an application, you must either have your GSA member number or create a non-member ID.
 This will allow you to save and return to your application at a later time.
 When you are ready to apply, have the following information ready: